University of Bolton, Deane Road, Bolton. BL3 5AB

 The programme is also excellent preparation for doctoral-level study and a career in research and university lecturing.

 Graduates can use the qualification as a stepping-stone into a range of other careers.
-For some of these roles, relevant experience and/or postgraduate study may be required.
-They include:
+Some of these roles may require relevant experience and/or postgraduate study.
+Some examples include:

 Please contact the centre of study for fees and funding information – details can be found in the Programme Contacts section of this page.